WICG/bundle-preloading/faq.md

 #### Q: How far along is this proposal?
 Is it about to ship?

 **A**: This proposal is very early.
-Although [Chrome has a flagged experiment for unsigned Web Bundles](https://web.dev/web-bundles/) based on [this explainer](https://github.com/WICG/webpackage/blob/master/explainers/subresource-loading.md), there is no specification or tests, and there are ongoing efforts to iterate on design and communicate with browser vendors, web developers and other web stakeholders before this proposal is ready to ship.
+Although [Chrome has a flagged experiment for unsigned Web Bundles](https://web.dev/web-bundles/) based on [this explainer](https://github.com/WICG/webpackage/blob/master/explainers/subresource-loading.md), there is no specification or tests, and there are ongoing efforts to iterate on design and communicate with browser vendors, Web developers and other Web stakeholders before this proposal is ready to ship.

 #### Q: How is this work funded?
 Are there any conflicts of interest?